 Massachusetts state law requires that all electricity sold in the state must include a minimum amount of electricity generated by renewable sources and also by alternative, highly efficient sources that are not considered renewable.
 These requirements are known as the Renewable Portfolio Standard (RPS) and the Alternative Portfolio Standard (APS).
 The required amounts increase a little every year.

 For 2019, Massachusetts requires a minimum of 14% from newer New England-based renewable energy projects, and an additional 10.6155% from other types of renewable energy projects as well as alternative energy sources.
 (You can download a spreadsheet with the specific required amounts from the Massachusetts DOER.)

-The Newton Power Choice program includes additional renewable energy from New England-based projects above the minimum amount by the state.
+The Newton Power Choice program will purchase additional renewable electricity from New England-based renewable energy projects above the minimum amount by the state.